 Overall project

-The online portal '[Hi]stories of the German-Jewish Diaspora' is part of a hybrid publication project of the Academic Working Group of the Leo Baeck Institute (WAG).
-The beginnings of this project date back to 2015, when Michael Brenner, as international president of the Leo Baeck Institute, convened a workshop in Washington D.C.
-There, Simone Lässig, Director of the German Historical Institute, hosted a discussion on the continuation of the book series on German-Jewish History in Modern Times.
-This led to the idea of focusing on German-Jewish history outside Germany as a new project of the Leo Baeck Institute.
-Michael Brenner and Miriam Rürup discussed these initial ideas in a Video of the ad hoc working group “Future Values” of the Bavarian Academy of Sciences and Humanities (in German).
+The online portal ‘[Hi]stories of the German-Jewish Diaspora’ is part of a hybrid publication project of the Academic Working Group (link in German) of the Leo Baeck Institute (LBI).
+This project’s origins trace back to 2015, when Michael Brenner, then president of the international LBI, invited scholars to a workshop in Washington, DC, hosted by Simone Lässig, director of the city’s German Historical Institute, with the aim of discussing a successor project to the German-, English- and Hebrew-language book series German-Jewish History in Modern Times.
+The workshop gave rise to the idea of creating a new LBI project focused on German-Jewish history outside Germany’s borders.
+Michael Brenner and Miriam Rürup discussed the initial conceptual framework in a video by the ad-hoc “Values for the Future” working group at the Bavarian Academy of Sciences and Humanities (in German).

-The anthology is being written by the historians Michael Brenner, Sheer Ganor, Marion A. Kaplan, Guy Miron and Miriam Rürup, with Sheer Ganor and Miriam Rürup serving as the main authors and editors.
-The volume is expected to be published in early 2027.
+The anthology will include essays by the historians Michael Brenner, Sheer Ganor, Marion A. Kaplan, Guy Miron, and Miriam Rürup, with Sheer Ganor and Miriam Rürup serving as lead authors and editors.
+The volume is slated to be published in early 2027.